What are cost models?

 There are many different payment mechanics, but these are the most widely used approaches in the mobile advertising space:

-Other purchasing mechanics exist – such as Cost Per Engagement – but in the mobile advertising space, these four approaches are the most favored amongst advertisers.
+Other purchasing mechanics exist – such as cost per engagement – but in the mobile advertising space, these four approaches are the most favored among advertisers.

 However, an advertiser for an established app that uses a membership scheme to monetize might be less interested in CPI.
 Instead, such a company might find using CPA works better as it guarantees they only pay for the most interested customers.

 Understanding purchasing mechanics also matters because different mechanics offer varying levels of risk and cost.
 CPM is, for example, relatively risky to the advertiser as it offers no guarantee of user action, but formats that use it are fairly cheap.
 While the likes of CPI and CPA lessen the risk of no returns to the advertiser, they also increase the cost of campaigns.

 It’s useful to know about all the payment options for mobile advertising to help you select mechanics that suit an app’s budget and the needs of the business it serves.